 If you want to build this effect yourself, open the unfinished effect in the sample content folder.
 We've already imported the assets you need, to help you get started quickly.

-When an object is a child of another object, it'll be listed underneath it in the Scene tab, like this:
+When an object is a child of another object, it'll be listed underneath it in the Scene panel, like this:

 In the example above, Boombox_animated is a 3D object.
 It's a child of a null object, placer.
 It will take on any transformations applied to the null object.

-To start building the effect, insert a plane tracker.
+To start building the effect, add a plane tracker to your scene.
 Objects that are children of a plane tracker will appear when a flat surface is detected by the camera, for example a table or floor.

-When you add a plane tracker your project will automatically switch to the back camera.
+When you add a plane tracker the video in Spark AR Studio will change to blank.

 To insert a null object:

-You'll see the boombox isn't animated yet - we'll use animation patches to do this later.
+You'll see the boombox object in the Viewport and Simulator, but it isn't animated yet - we'll use animation patches to do this later.

-If you expand boombox_animated in the Scene tab, you'll see it's made up of multiple objects:
+If you expand boombox_animated in the Scene panel, you'll see it's made up of multiple objects:

-There's a skeleton with several mesh underneath it.
-The mesh are where materials are applied to determine how the boombox looks.
+The first 4 objects are meshes.
+The mesh is where materials are applied to determine how the boombox looks.

 We're going to manipulate the 3D Scale properties of the joints, so the boombox appears to get bigger, then smaller.